cbochs/grapple.nvim/README.md

 * `git_fallback`: the same as `git`, but without a fallback
 * `git_branch_suffix`: resolves suffix (branch) for `git_branch` (async)

 It is also possible to create your own **custom scope resolver**.
-For the available scope resolver types, please see the Scope API in [usage](#usage).
+For the available scope resolver types, please see the [Scope API](#scope-api).
 For additional examples, see the [Wiki](https://github.com/cbochs/grapple.nvim/wiki/Project-Scopes).

 **Examples**